Who Owns Your Data?

 The Internet of Things, or IoT, is accelerating the mass of data available.
 So, it is also accelerating concerns about issues associated with it.
 Thousands of Nest™ thermostats could be used to create powerful insight into electrical use (pun intended).
 This is valuable.
 How should we think about it?

 You probably don’t care if your thermostat data is blended in with a thousand other households, but you might worry about your individual data being used to determine who is home.
-If your data is shared between Alphabet (the owner of Nest), and you what rights do each of you have?
+If your data is shared between Alphabet (the owner of Nest) and you, what rights do each of you have?
 Nest has an entire webpage dedicated to these concerns.
-And to keep you happy, Nest seems to have decided to forgo some business opportunities which might not bother you, rather than take the risk that you care.
+And to keep you happy, Nest seems to have decided to forgo some business opportunities which might not bother you rather than take the risk that you care about.

 Nations have different laws about shared ownership.
-And, they have different laws about data privacy and security.
-It seems likely laws about data ownership, and in particular shared data ownership, will vary, and may vary widely.
+And they have different laws regarding data privacy and security.
+It seems likely laws about data ownership, and in particular shared data ownership, will vary and may vary widely.
 This may slow the adoption of some consumer-based IoT.

-So, it seems we might expect data ownership to be one of the important differences between consumer IoT, and Industrial IoT.
-If you’d like to know more about this topic, contact us today.
+So, it seems we might expect data ownership to be one of the important differences between consumer IoT and Industrial IoT.
+Contact us today if you’d like to know more about this topic.